tchapi/own-private-cloud/README.md

 And then build the images :

-    docker-compose build
+    docker compose build

-> If you want to extend the Docker Compose services definitions, you can create an addendum `docker-compose.supplementary.yaml` file for instance, and run `docker-compose` using both files to merge the configurations:
+> If you want to extend the Docker Compose services definitions, you can create an addendum `docker-compose.supplementary.yaml` file for instance, and run `docker compose` using both files to merge the configurations:
 >
->     docker-compose -f docker-compose.yaml -f docker-compose.supplementary.yaml ps
+>     docker compose -f docker-compose.yaml -f docker-compose.supplementary.yaml ps
 >
 > You can check that your configuration is merged correctly with:
 >
->     docker-compose -f docker-compose.yaml -f docker-compose.supplementary.yaml config
+>     docker compose -f docker-compose.yaml -f docker-compose.supplementary.yaml config
 >
 > See [this Medium post](https://pscheit.medium.com/docker-compose-advanced-configuration-541356d121de) for more details

 ## Provision the whole thing in daemon mode

-    docker-compose up -d
+    docker compose up -d

 🎉